 I also know now that no matter what kind of problem behavior I might emit, there would always be much better behavioral ways to "treat" me than to torment me with their currents and render me senseless into an electrified zombie, no matter how dangerous my hypothetical behaviors could be, as Gary LaVigna, BCBA, deposed in 2013, under "pains and penalties of perjury," in a court case involving the JRC, and as he said in his landmark 1986 co-authored book, Alternatives to Punishment—Solving Behavior Problems with Non-aversive Strategies.

 (I'm not saying that people with my disability are statistically more violent than the general gun-toting populace has already turned out to be.
 I covered that topic in my 2013 Op-Ed in truth-out.org: "Opposing a Mental Health Gun Check Registry.")

 So I am not afraid of any medication eventuality.
 My ultimate goal is to die happy.
 In this stage of my life, I'm right on target there despite my disorder and despite these magical delusion-to-reality pills that make me sleep too much.
 The state of my life under Geodon remains awesome, as can be seen in this my own personal brag sheet written in service to the "prisoners," who are not allowed to escape, for Rotenberg takes GED punishment and security measures against what they call "elopement!"

 Then after you've contacted them, you can add a blog comment below.
 You'll feel good about doing something tangible and I'll respond to your comment with gratitude.

 Long, Friendly Letter to Applied Behavior Analysts Across the Web

-Association for Behavior Analysis International officially approves Rotenberg Center of painful electric skin shock "treatment/torture"
+Ass. for Behavior Analysis International officially approves the Rotenberg Center of extremely painful electric ABA) skin shock torture.

 Anna Kosovskaya Escapes the Judge Rotenberg Electroshock Center